-Table~\ref{tab:results_pup_revised} contrasts the sum of running times in seconds obtained with the original and our manually revised constraints.
-Although the revised constraints should have generally better scaling behavior, we observe a deterioration of Clingo's running times in almost all cases.
-This comes unexpectedly and shows that the StreamLLM pipeline effectively selects streamliners that empirically improve the solver performance on the training and test instances.
-On the one hand, \lstinline{#count} aggregates in our grounding size-oriented revisions can be more demanding to propagate than (a quadratic number of) ``flat'' integrity constraints.
-On the other hand, adding redundant constraints that are also implied by a problem encoding may negatively affect the solver's internal heuristics, so that strengthening them does not guarantee better performance.
+Table~\ref{tab:results-pup-revised} contrasts the sum of running times in seconds obtained with the original and our manually revised constraints.
+Although the revised constraints should have generally better scaling behavior, we observe a deterioration of \textsc{clingo}'s running times in almost all cases.
+This comes unexpectedly and shows that the StreamLLM pipeline effectively selects streamliners that empirically improve the solver performance on the training and then also the test instances.
+On the one hand, \lstinline{#count} aggregates in our grounding-oriented revisions can be more demanding to propagate than (a quadratic number of) ``flat'' constraints.
+On the other hand, adding redundant constraints that are also implied by a problem encoding may negatively affect the solver's internal heuristics, so that strengthening them does not necessarily provide better performance.
 From the negative results for our manually revised constraints, we conclude that the empirical approach of the StreamLLM pipeline manages to tune the solver performance better than general scaling considerations.